jpmec/laired/README.md

 * The World has daytime and nighttime.
 Different NPCs and items will appear during daytime and nighttime.

+* Each 'game-day' in the World is 1 real-life hour.
+There are 365 game-days in a game-year.

 * The World has items that the Hero can collect.

 * Hero's can trade items with each other.